 Sign #1 – Dull feathers with or without bald patches.

-This is an easy one to spot and can mean many different things.
+Dull feathers are easy to spot and can mean a few different things.
 If you have a hen or group of hens showing this symptom you may want to investigate further the possible cause.
 Henpecking, external parasites, seasonal molting, or an illness should be first on your radar if you see dull or lackluster feathers.
-A healthy and happy hen should have shiny thick feathers and be free of bald patches.
+A healthy and happy hen will have shiny, thick feathers and be free of bald patches.

 What is molting in a chicken?